 House of Terror Museum is one of the most memorable museums that you will ever see in your lifetime, which is located in the former headquarters of the Nazis.
 It is later served as the headquarters for the communist secret police.
 The first thing you will see when you enter the central courtyard is a soviet tank and walls covered in pictures of people who were victims of the terror carried out in these building.
 You will smell an earthy scent and the dampness in the air while in the building.
 If you are so curious about the darkest side of the Nazi and the Communist era in Budapest it could be reveal in this museum which couldn’t be hidden from the history with its every act of evil.
 Take a tour in the basement floor, where people were routinely tortured and executed for many years.
 Before you exit the museum make sure to see the wall with photos of people who perpetrated these cruel acts.

 Excited?
 Wanting to see Hungary’s most famous city Budapest, if so, call Travel Center UK today and book your flights to grab amazing offers!
-There’s so much to consider and see when planning a trip to a beautiful city, hope our own tips will inspire you to choose Budapest to galivant off for a relaxing getaway!
+There’s so much to consider and see when you are planning to visit a beautiful city like Budapest, hope these tips will inspire you to plan your itinerary for a relaxing getaway!